RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

     - Acceptable input types: string.

-    - This is **not** a required parameter and may be omitted.
+    - This is not a required parameter and may be omitted.

-    - protein, chemical_substance, and disease are examples of valid inputs.
+    - `protein`, `chemical_substance`, and `disease` are examples of valid inputs.

 * ##### is_set